ahryho/nlp-flood-extraction/README.md

 * `data`: Folder containing input files for the tool.
 * `output`: Folder containing results files for the tool.
 * `logs`: Folder containing log files for the tool.
 Please, note that the log files are not included in the repository, but they are generated and stored locally on the user's machine.
+* `tests`: Folder containing unit tests for the tool.

 ### Requirements